pathakabhi24/pathakabhi24/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=pathakabhi24&style=flat-square&color=0088cc)

-I'm a final year student pursuing Bachelors's in Computer Science & Engineering 🎓 .
+I'm graduated with a Degree in Bachelor of Technology in Computer Science & Engineering 🎓 .
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm currently learing Cyber Security 🕸️ and working on strong my knowledge on Networking and Ethical Hacking 🤓.
+I'm currently learning Cyber Security 🕸️ and working on strong my knowledge on Networking and Ethical Hacking 🤓.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.